acts-project/acts/CONTRIBUTING.md

 ### Coding style and guidelines

 The ACTS project uses [clang-format](http://clang.llvm.org/docs/ClangFormat.html) for formatting its source code.
 A `.clang-format` configuration file comes with the project and should be used to automatically format the code.
 There are several instructions available on how to integrate clang-format with your favourite IDE (e.g. [eclipse](https://marketplace.eclipse.org/content/cppstyle), [Xcode](https://github.com/travisjeffery/ClangFormat-Xcode), [emacs](http://clang.llvm.org/docs/ClangFormat.html#emacs-integration)).
+The ACTS CI system will automatically apply code reformatting using the provided clang-format configuration once merge requests are opened.
+However, developers are strongly encouraged to use this code formatter also locally to avoid any possible conflicts.

+In addition, the following conventions are used in ACTS code:

+- Class names start with a capital letter.
+- Function names start with a lower-case letter and use camel-case.
+- Names of class member variables start with `m_`.
+- Doxygen documentation uses `///` as block comment.
+- Doxygen documentation goes in front of the documented entity (class, function, (member) variable).

 ### Creating a merge request